LightAndLight/misc/20231129-single-program-web-apps/README.md

      This would change the meaning of `quote`; `quote (f x) == App (quote f) (quote x)` would no longer be true in general.
      Maybe you could call this "extensional quoting" as opposed to "intensional quoting".
 It seems worse.
-     It also might not work properly because I need to inline terms containing `quote` until its argument has no free variables.
+     It also might not work properly because I need to inline terms containing `quote` until its argument has no free variables, and that could be too much to ask from a type checker plugin.

-     Alternatives:
+     Possible alternatives:

      * Just construct `Expr`s - i.e. `fmapEvent :: Expr '[] (a -> b) -> Event a -> Event b`
        * Make it as easy as possible: PHOAS / quasiquoter